azat-co/practicalnode/chapter4/chapter4.md

 ```

 **Note**  The Markdown modules still need to be installed.
 The `marked` and markdown npm packages are often used for this.
-There&#39;s no need for an additional configuration, just install them in the project&#39;s local `node_modules` folder.
+There&#39;s no need for an additional configuration; just install them in the project&#39;s local `node_modules` folder.

 ## Interpolation

-Interpolation is mixing of strings and dynamic values from variables.
-That's another word which will make you look 5 IQ points smarter.
+*Interpolation* is mixing of strings and dynamic values from variables.
+That's another term that will make you look at least five (5) IQ points smarter.
 You are welcome.

-In Pug interpolation is achieved via the syntax with curly braces and a hashtag: `#{name}` where `name` is the name of a variable.
-For example, to output `title` in a paragraph, simply use `#{title}` *in the text* as in the following code:
+In Pug, interpolation is achieved via the syntax with curly braces and a hashtag: `#{name}`, where `name` is the name of a variable.
+For example, to output `title` in a paragraph, simply use `#{title}` *in the text*, as in the following code:

 ```pug
 - var title = "React Quickly: Painless web apps with React, JSX, Redux, and GraphQL" p Read the #{title} in PDF, MOBI and EPUB
 ```

 The interpolation is processed at the template compilation.
-Therefore, don't use interpolation in executable JavaScript, i.e., JS with `-`.
+Therefore, don't use interpolation in executable JavaScript, that is, JS with `-`.
 For the `-` JS, use standard ES6 string interpolation with `${name}`.

 ## Case

-Case allows to avoid a chain of if/else condition.
+*Case* allows Node developers to avoid a chain of if/else conditions.
+You probably used something similar.
+In other languages, case implemented with `switch`.
 Here&#39;s an example of the `case` statement in Pug:

 ```pug
 - var coins = Math.round(Math.random()*10)